Creating a New Rule

 Check src/core/rules/rule_config/ for an existing trait that matches your rule’s needs:

-If a suitable trait exists, add your function to it.
+If a trait exists, add your function to it.
 If not, create a new file in src/core/rules/rule_config/.

-• fn get_object_type(&self) -> &str; - Returns the dbt object type (e.g., “model”, “source”)
+fn get_object_type(&self) -> &str; // Returns the dbt object type (e.g., "model", "source")

-• fn get_object_string(&self) -> &str; - Returns a string representation
+fn get_object_string(&self) -> &str; // Returns a string representation

-• fn get_relative_path(&self) -> Option<&String>; - Returns the object’s relative file path
+fn get_problematic_path(&self, prefer_sql: bool) -> Option<&String> { None } // Returns the object's relative file path (sql or yaml)

 Implement the Rule Logic